andodaryl/rock-paper-scissors-2/README.md

   * There are two containers which shows the player and AI choice.
   * Moreover, there is an area which provides a live update of both player and AI score.
   * There are additional prompts, such as the welcome message and the game over messages (i.e. Player Wins vs AI Wins) to depict the user's current progress.
+  * Scores can also be tracked in the title of the tab.
 * See feedback of my actions
   * Selecting an input updates the player choice input - which immediately prompts a response from the AI.
   * Selected choices are highlighted in blue to show that it has been activated.
   * Similarly, the restart button reverts in color when selected or hovered.
   * As previously described, the status section provides the player with their current game progress and player, along with AI choices are displayed live in the upper most containers.
+  * Likewise, scores and game status can be observed in tab title.

 ## Deployment